 - NZX 50 Index (NZ50) – the main stock market index in NZ

 - House Price Index (HPI) – measures NZ house prices

-The first conclusion we can draw from the above figures is that it’s clear that stocks have massively outperformed housing over the past two decades.
-But it’s important to remember that the NZ50 is just an average.
+Although it’s clear that the NZ50 has experienced massive growth over the past two decades, it’s important to remember that the NZ50 is just an average.
 To have made the most of that growth, your investments would have had to track that index, for example in an exchange-traded fund.

 It’s also important to remember that, again, those gains are over 20 years.
 During that period there have been sharp drops in the NZ50.
-Had you cashed out your investments at the height of the COVID-19 sell-off back at the end of March, when the NZ50 slumped to 8498, you would have locked in your losses and missed out the massive rebound.
+Had you cashed out your investments at the height of the COVID-19 sell-off back at the end of March 2020, when the NZ50 slumped to around 8460, you would have locked in your losses and missed out the massive rebound.
 So if you are going to invest, you should set long-term goals, and not make panicked decisions.

-In regards to the housing figures, it’s pertinent to keep in mind that although big institutional investors and listed property trusts do not invest in residential property, many Kiwi Mum and Dads and small-time property investors have made healthy profits from the housing market.
+In regards to the housing figures, it’s pertinent to keep in mind that although big institutional investors and listed property trusts do not invest in residential property, many Kiwi mums and dads and small-time property investors have made healthy profits from the housing market.

 If you own your home, with or without a mortgage, you are already investing in property.
 In 2000, the median house price in NZ was $170,000.
-In May 2020, it was $620,000.
+Now it’s around $800k.
 If you’ve owned a home during that period, you house will have earned you a tidy return on your mortgage payments and general maintenance costs, on top of providing you with somewhere to call home.

 Ultimately, investing is about choosing the right asset class to meet your goals.

 → Related article: Sharesies: NZ’s Best Online Share Trading Platform